 - Roosevelt Addiction Institute, NYC

 “Jill was one of the first yoga teachers to incorporate mindfulness in her teachings.
-She understands the healing power of mindfulness and yoga because she has experienced it for herself.
+She understands the healing power of mindfulness and embodiment because she has experienced it for herself.
 She also has a unique perspective on the social good that both practices can offer the world.
-Jill possesses specific and valuable knowledge about the more subtle aspects of yoga that can help anyone deepen their practice”.
+Jill possesses specific and valuable knowledge about the more subtle aspects of the body that can help anyone deepen their practice”.
 Phillip Moffitt, Guiding Teacher, Spirit Rock Meditation Center, Founder of Life Balance

 “Jill is that rare teacher who speaks to the intuition as well as the intellect, activating the capacity for healing and realization in her students.
-Both practical and profound, she bridges yoga and mindfulness through her way of being as well as her clear articulation of the mind-body connection”.
+Both practical and profound, she bridges the mind-body connection”.
 Anna Douglas, Founding Spirit Rock Teacher

 “I wanted to let you know how much I appreciate you and the (embodied mindfulness) work you are doing with the folks we have in common.
 I see the difference!”
 Charese Allen, LCSW